davidluzhiyun/COMPSCI307D_monoply/README.md

 * the current player can see their information
 * railroads and different property types
 * gain money as you pass GO
+* save/load the game
 * board size is completely customizable & so are all the properties on it
+* variations of whether a player has to own all the streets of the same color to build house
+* variations of whether a player is sent to jail after 3 times of rolling doubles
 * etc.

 ### Notes/Assumptions